dpeschka/thinfilm-freeboundary/README.md

 end
 ```

+Builds the matrices `A,I,P,S,M,C` as in the paper.
+The construction of the finite element related matrices is performed in `build_FE_matrices.m`, whereas the construction of matrices related to the ALE decomposition part is performed in `build_ALE_matrix.m`.

 ## Some simple experiments with the algorithm

 Each experiment here assumes that you start with the other parameters in the main file *thinfilm.m* being as stated above.
 The intent of these examples is to show the versatility of the method and give some more intuition for the physics/mathematics of thin-film contact line motion.